N. K. Anand

-Nagamangala Krishnamurthy Anand (born 1956) is a Texas A&M Regents Professor and the holder of James J. Cain '51 Professor III in the College of Engineering, Department of Mechanical Engineering, at Texas A&M University.
+Nagamangala Krishnamurthy Anand (born 1956) is a Texas A&M Regents Professor and the holder of Marcus C. Easterling Chair in the College of Engineering, Department of Mechanical Engineering, at Texas A&M University.
 He served as the interim dean of the College of Engineering after his appointment on September 1, 2011.
 His term as interim Dean ended on January 10, 2012, upon the succession of M. Katherine Banks.
 He was the Executive Associate Dean for the College of Engineering at Texas A&M, from 2009 to 2022, and the Associate Director of Texas A&M Engineering Experiment Station, from 2007 to 2022.
 In February 2022, Professor Anand was appointed as the Vice President for Faculty Affairs at Texas A&M University.

 Research Work

 N. K. Anand's research focuses on the development and application of computational techniques to study fluid flow and heat transfer.
-Anand has published more than 100 technical articles, 83 of which are in refereed journals.
-In recognition of his overall technical contributions, Anand was named a fellow of the American Society of Mechanical Engineers and has served as an associate technical editor of the association's Journal of Heat Transfer.
-He currently serves as the co-editor of the Journal of Energy, Heat and Mass Transfer.
-In addition, he is a member of the editorial board for Numerical Heat Transfer and is currently chair of the association's K-20 Committee on Computational Heat Transfer.
-Dr. Anand is also the co-author of the graduate level textbook titled "Finite Element and Finite Volume Methods for Heat Transfer and Fluid Dynamics".
+In the past he has held James and Ada Forsyth and James Cain III professorships.
+Anand has published more than 100 technical articles, with a focus on thermodynamics, aerosol transport in nuclear power applications, and cooling strategies for electronic packages.
+In recognition of his overall technical contributions, Anand was named a fellow of the American Society of Mechanical Engineers (ASME) and has served as an associate technical editor of the association's Journal of Heat Transfer.
+Beyond his individual research, he has shaped the academic landscape as a co-author of the textbook "Finite Element and Finite Volume Methods for Heat Transfer and Fluid Dynamics" and through high-level leadership roles.
+He served as the co-editor of the Journal of Energy, Heat and Mass Transfer.
+In addition, he was a member of the editorial board for Numerical Heat Transfer and served as the chair of the ASME's K-20 Committee on Computational Heat Transfer.
+His career-long dedication to the field has been recognized with prestigious honors from the American Society of Mechanical Engineers (ASME), including the 2026 Edwin F. Church Medal.